morawskim/homepage/resources/md/cv.md

 Key tasks:

 * Working with databases up to 2 600 GB (PostgreSQL).
-Every day up to 1 milion new records.
+Every day up to 2 millions new records.
 * Optimization of SQL queries (PostgreSQL/MySQL) up to 80%
 * Creating SQL (PostgreSQL/MySQL) queries and presenting data in the form of a report
 * Work on projects in the Scrum methodology.
 Cooperation with teams (4 - 10 people)